louAnFa/Passtime/README.md

 # Passtime
-best way to passtime in school!
+best way to passtime in school